Sambhaji Maharaj Biography- Thrilling History

 Books written by Sambhaji Maharaj

-Sambhaji Maharaj was proficient in 14 different languages at 14 years of his age.
-He was able to speak Marathi, English, Urdu, Portuguese, Sanskrit, Mughal languages, all South Indian languages, all Deccan languages, etc. He wrote three books at this age – Buddha Bhushan, Nakhsheekhant or Nayikabhed, and Sat Shasak (Seven Rulers).
+Marathi people believe Sambhaji Maharaj was proficient in 14 different languages at 14 years of his age.
+He could speak Marathi, English, Urdu, Portuguese, Sanskrit, languages of Mughal, all South Indian languages, all Deccan languages, etc.

 Marriage